 By Linda from E Wenatchee, WA

 Make sure too that the sugar you are using is for candy making.
 There are some granulated sugars that cannot be used for this purpose, and it should state that on the bag.
 I made that mistake just one, with a cheaper sugar, so now I use nothing, but a good, name brand sugar.
 (12/23/2009)

 Did you cook the evaporated milk and sugar to softball stage 240 degrees?
 I usually cook the sugar and milk at a rolling boil for 5 minutes and that does the trick for me.

 If your fudge hasn't set up 1 thing you can do is melt a 12 oz bag of chocolate chips in a double boiler and mix in the unset fudge and pour it all back into a buttered dish to set up or use the runny stuff for ice cream topper.

 Don't make candy on a humid day, this affects the way candy turns out.
-Make sure the sugar, > marshmallow creme, evaporated milk mixture cooks for at least 5 min., then remove from the heat and > add your chocolate chips, vanilla, and nuts are stirred in.
+Make sure the sugar, marshmallow creme, evaporated milk mixture cooks for at least 5 min., then remove from the heat and add your chocolate chips, vanilla, and nuts are stirred in.
 Should be fine.
-Fudge should not be put > in the refrigerator.
+Fudge should not be put in the refrigerator.
 Go to fantasy fudge, it's the best ever.
+(05/21/2010)

-(05/21/2010) > > I put mine back in a clean pan and put heat on medium.
-If it is peanut butter fudge stir almost > continually until it again boils.
-Peanut butter may stick to bottom of pan.
-Take off stove and put > pan in a sink with cold water and occasionally stir a bit to see it is thickening.
-After about 15 > minutes you can "beat the fudge" and put in a buttered pan.
+I put mine back in a clean pan and put heat on medium.
+If it is peanut butter fudge stir almost continually until it again boils.
+Peanut butter may stick to the bottom of the pan.
+Take off the stove and put the pan in a sink with cold water and occasionally stir a bit to see it is thickening.
+After about 15 minutes you can "beat the fudge" and put in a buttered pan.
 I should "re-set."
-Worked great for me! > (12/07/2010) > > Add your voice!
+Worked great for me!
+(12/07/2010)

+Add your voice!
 Click below to comment.
 ThriftyFun is powered by your wisdom!